ahmed-razic/rating-comp/README.md

 # Rate & Review App

 <p>Rate & Review App is small web app done in React.js.
-Provides possibiltes to leave raview and rating reagring a service or a product.
-Local or Cloud storage is not implemented becase main focuse was on basic React concepts like Context, Hooks, Routes, component/app level State managment.</p>
+Provides possibilities to leave review and rating regarding a service or a product.
+Local or Cloud storage is not implemented because main focus was on basic React concepts like Context, Hooks, Routes, component/app level State management.</p>

 <div><a href="https://harmonious-nasturtium-d540d5.netlify.app/" target="_blank" rel="noopener noreferrer"
     style="padding:0.5rem 0.7rem;